 Family Name, required.
 Do not send prefix or suffix in the family name field.
 Capture in the format shown in the documents verifying the patient’s identity.
 NOTE: If the patient does not have a Given Name, their single name will be sent in Family Name.
 E.g., Lightfeather, or Cher.

 Given Name, required but may be empty.
 Separate data entry.
 Capture in the format shown in the documents verifying the patient’s identity.
-NOTE: If the patient does not have a Given Name, their single name will be sent in Family Name.
+NOTE: If the patient does not have a Given Name, his single name will be sent in Family Name.
 E.g., Lightfeather, or Cher.

 Second and Further Given Names or Initials Thereof, optional.
 Separate data entry.
 Capture in the format shown in the documents verifying the patient’s identity.